RobBa/dfasat/README.md

 flexfringe will generate several .dot files into the specified output directory (./ by default):

 * pre\:\*.dot are intermediary dot files created during the merges/search process.
+* dfafinal.dot is the end result as a dot file
-* final.dot is the end result
+* dfafinal.dot.json is the end result

 You can plot the dot files via